Elissadejong/Advanced-Clustering/README.md

 # Advanced Clustering

-The only purpose for this repository is to share the advanced clustering class exercises.
+The sole purpose of this repository is to share the advanced clustering class exercises.

-## Instructions

-1. Open an `Issue` making sure that you write your name in the title.

-2. In your issue comments post the link to you own repository (as we did in previous projects).

-3. Make sure your repository is `public` so every one has access to it.

-Enjoy coding!!